-Dhaka is the capital of Bangladesh besides the Buriganga River since 1608 and one of the most densely populated cities in the world.
+Dhaka is the capital of Bangladesh besides the Buriganga River since 1608 and is one of the most densely populated cities in the world.
 It’s a center for Trade and Culture, with a long history as a seat of government.
-The old part of the city known as Old Dhaka is a centrum to a spacious range of architectural heritage from the Mughal regime to the British colonial period.
+The old part of the city known as Old Dhaka is a centrum of a spacious range of architectural heritage from the Mughal regime to the British colonial period.
 In the 17th century, it was the Mughal capital of Bengal, and many palaces and mosques from that period remained tourist places in Dhaka.
-Lalbagh Fort- is an incomplete early 17th-century Mughal fort complex that stands before the Buriganga River in the southwestern part of Dhaka is the key attraction for all traveler’s.
-Nawab Abdul Gani’s Ahsan Manzil known as Pink Palace is set an iconic mark for the tourist for a long time.
-The historical remaining of Armenian traders in Dhaka belongs to the Armenian Church along with the graveyard is an amicable place to visit in old Dhaka.
-Mirza Gulam Pir’s Star Mosque near the Armenian Church will excite you by its mesmerizing interior.
+Lalbagh Fort- is an incomplete early 17th-century Mughal fort complex that stands before the Buriganga River in the southwestern part of Dhaka and is the key attraction for all travelers.
+Nawab Abdul Gani’s Ahsan Manzil known as Pink Palace set an iconic mark for tourists for a long time.
+The historical remains of Armenian traders in Dhaka belong to the Armenian Church the graveyard is a pleasant place to visit in old Dhaka.
+Mirza Gulam Pir’s Star Mosque near the Armenian Church will excite you with its mesmerizing interior.
 The mosque has ornate designs and is decorated with motifs of blue stars.
 Ballal Sen’s Dhakeswari Temple from the 12th century is now renovated and the national temple of Bangladesh situated near Curzon Hall (Dhaka University) is a historical lane.

 Dhaka is the city of festivals.
-The Bengali New Year is known as Pohela Boishakh is celebrated with a wide range of cultural representations of Bengal.
-On this whole day, people wear traditional dressed and eat traditional food to welcome the New Year.
-The musical events, giant colorful statue of animals are used for the rally in Shahbagh area.
-This is a major occasion to attend for the festival and culture lovers.
+The Bengali New Year known as Pohela Boishakh is celebrated with a wide range of cultural representations of Bengal.
+On this day, people wear traditional dresses and eat traditional food to welcome the New Year.
+The musical events and giant colorful statues of animals are used for the rally in the Shahbagh area.
+This is a significant occasion to attend for the festival and culture lovers.
 Along with that, Falgun Utsob (Pohela Falgun), National Mother Language Day, Victory Day, and other festivals are quite pompous to attend.

 Dhaka is the place you can mark to have a different experience in your life.
 The difference between history and culture and the people.